Perfect for pairing with other programs.

 Participants take classes with CIEE students only.

 In Prague, assessment is based on the individual’s overall performance in the course, including coursework, presentations and essays.
+Please see the syllabi for detailed course requirements.
 Students must check with their professors to find out exam and project presentation dates.
 Under no circumstances will CIEE alter deadlines or exam dates for students who have made conflicting travel plans.

 In Paris, assessment is based on participation, short papers, tests, and oral presentations.
 Attendance and punctuality in all classes weigh heavily in student evaluations.